MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 - a host application (written in Python or a .NET language) that runs quantum operations written in Q#
 - tools to facilitate your development

 Q# programs are often paired with a host program written in a .NET language (typically C#) or Python.
-This is useful to call quantum operations whenever we need it inside a classical code.
+This allows us to call quantum operations from inside the classical program.
 In addition the QDK provides Jupyter Notebook support with the IQ# Jupyter kernel.

 You can choose the environment you are more comfortable with.
 Depending on your choice there are different installation steps.
 Choose your environment from the sections below: